 The PEM system does not create scarps or down-drift erosion and is price competitive.
 It is robust as it consists of hundreds of independent tubes installed vertically.
 Even if many of the modules are removed the system will still operate.

-Compared to beach nourishment it is a slow process typically taking up to a year to show a clear visual result, and certain criteria has to be fulfilled for at beach to be suitable for PEM.
+Compared to beach nourishment it is a slow process typically taking up to a year to show a clear visual result, and certain criteria have to be fulfilled for a beach to be suitable for PEM.
 If the optimal conditions are present PEM may extend the life of beach nourishment by decades.
 A Pilot Study can show if the conditions are right for PEM.